realm/realm-swift/doc/tutorial/template.md

 type Mixed which means that the values can be of any support type.

 The core classes of Realm are <code>RLMTable</code>,
-<code>RLMContext</code>, and <code>RLMTransaction</code>.
+<code>RLMTransactionManager</code>, and <code>RLMRealm</code>.
 Tables are where
-data is stored, while contexts can be used to work with persistent data (on disk).
-Tables within a context can only the access in a transactional manner, and Realm distinguish between read and write access.
+data is stored, while transaction managers can be used to work with persistent data (on disk).
+Tables within a realm can only the access in a transactional manner, and Realm distinguish between read and write access.

 ** Executing the tutorial